-Please be aware that the Student Handbook is updated yearly, while policy adoption and revision may occur throughout the year.
-The district encourages parents to stay informed of proposed board policy changes by attending board meetings and reviewing newsletters and other communications explaining changes in policy or other rules that affect Student Handbook provisions.
-The district reserves the right to modify provisions of the Student Handbook at any time, whenever it is deemed necessary.
-Notice of any revision or modification will be given as is reasonably practical under the circumstances.
+The Student Handbook is updated annually; however, policy adoption and revisions may occur throughout the year.
+The district encourages parents to stay informed of proposed policy changes by attending board meetings and reviewing newsletter and other communications explaining changes in policy or other rules that affect Student Handbook provisions.
+The district reserves the right to modify the Student Handbook at any time.
+Notice of revisions will be provided as is reasonably practical.

-Although the Student Handbook may refer to rights established through law or district policy, the Student Handbook does not create any additional rights for students and parents.
-It does not, nor is it intended to, create contractual or legal rights between any student or parent and the district.
+Although the Student Handbook may refer to rights established through law or district policy, it does not create additional rights for parents and students.
+It does not, nor is it intended to, represent a contract between any parent or student and the district.

-If you or your child has questions about any of the material in this handbook, please contact your child's principal.
+For questions about the material in this handbook, please contact Mr. Heupel of Mrs. Williams.

-Also, please complete and return to your child's campus the following forms provided in the forms packet distributed at the beginning of the year or upon the student's enrollment:
+Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):

-- 1. Acknowledgment Form - 2.
-Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information; - 3.
-Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education, if you choose to restrict the release of information to these entities; and - 4.
-Consent/Opt-Out Form.
+- Acknowledgment Form Or Acknowledgment of Electronic Distribution of Student Handbook, - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form.

-[See Objecting to the Release of Directory Information on page 7 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 8 for more information.]
+[See Objecting to the Release of Directory Information on page 10 and Consent Required Before Student Participation in a Federally Funded Survey, Analysis, or Evaluation on page 11 for more information.]

-Note: References to policy codes are included so that parents can refer to board policy.
-The district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.mayisd.com.
+Note: References to board policy codes are included for ease of reference.
+The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.mayisd.com.